MyCoRe-Org/pica2mods/pica2solr/README.md

 Pica2Solr
 =========

-This tools creates a Solr collection of Pica catalog records.
+This tools creates a Solr core from Pica catalog records.

-This collection can be used to analyse the frequency and content of certain Pica fields.
+The core can be used to analyze the frequency and content of certain Pica fields.

-As input a SRU query to a GBV catalog is used.
+The input is based on an SRU query to a GBV catalog.
 The input format is PicaXML.

 Installation
 ------------
-- Solr
+### Solr
   - install Solr (tested with the latest Solr 8 version) on your local machine
   - deploy the config set folder to /{solr-install-dir}/server/solr/configsets
   - start/restart the Solr server

+### Appplication
 The tool itself is provided as Java application (in a single JAR file).